Home

 Multi-Color

-You'll begin by choosing a "Mother Color".
-For example if you know you want to paint your room some variation of green, that's your "mother color".
+1. Begin by choosing a ‘Mother Color’.
+This is the main color.
+For example if you know you want the overall tone of your project to be some variation of green, that’s your “mother color”.
+That means every other pigment will have Green added to it.

-Using your "mother color" as a starting point on the Basic Color Wheel you'll select and apply one of these Color Combinations.
+2. Take your ‘Mother Color’ as a starting point on the Basic Color Wheel select one of the Color Scheme Combinations.